Skip to main content

 Did creditors and shareholders recover anything?

 Yes.
 The confirmation summary reported that secured creditors were paid in full, unsecured creditors received full payment with interest, and equity holders received distributions.
-That outcome is unusual for a biotech liquidation and reflected the strong prices achieved in the asset sales.

 When did the plan become effective and what happened to the stock?